How Much Creatine Should I Take?

 One of the most common reasons for weight gain that occurs during creatine supplementation is increased water weight.

-This water retention and associated weight gain might be temporary, or it might continue for as long as you use creatine.
-However, it could become less noticeable as gain more muscle.
+This water retention and associated weight gain is often temporary.
+However, it could become less noticeable as you gain more muscle, or as your body adjusts to having higher creatine stores.

-Creatine is a heavily-researched supplement and is considered safe when consumed appropriately.
+Creatine is a heavily-researched dietary supplements and is considered safe when consumed appropriately.

 Some believe that supplementing with creatine can cause dehydration and cramps, however, there is no research to support this.

-In fact, taking too much creatine may result in gastrointestinal upset, including bloating and stomach discomfort.
+As with all dietary supplements, taking too much creatine daily may result in gastrointestinal upset, including bloating and stomach discomfort.

 Keep an eye out for gastric discomfort or other (rare) side effects for signs that you might be taking too much creatine.